Board of Advisors

 Betty Sams is a Lebanese-American who has long been actively involved in U.S.-Arab relations.
 Mrs. Sams is on the National Advisory Board of the Arab American National Museum, the Visiting Committee of the Smith College Museum of Art, a member of American Task Force for Lebanon and The Leadership Council of Churches for Middle East Peace.
 She is a past president of the American Committee for Tyre and has served on the Board of Trustees of the Washington National Opera and the Board of Governors of the Middle East Institute.
 A Michigan native, Betty Sams earned a BA degree in Government from Smith College, and also studied at the American University of Beirut.
 She is the wife of James F. Sams who served on the CCAS Board from the Fall of 2000 until his death in December 2005.

 Mr. Tanous is Chairman of Lynx Investment Advisory, LLC of Washington, D.C., an SEC-registered investment advisory firm.
 In prior years, Mr. Tanous was First Vice President and International Regional Director with Smith Barney and a member of the executive committee of Smith Barney International, Inc. He served for ten years as executive vice president and a director of Bank Audi (USA) in New York and was previously chairman of Petra Capital Corporation in New York.
 A graduate of Georgetown University, Peter Tanous has served as a member of the Board of Advisors of Georgetown’s College of Arts and Sciences.
 He is a member of the Georgetown University Library Board and a member of the university’s Investment Committee.
+He also serves as Chairman of the Board of Trustees of Lebanese American University.
 A long-time resident of New York City prior to moving to Washington D.C., Mr. Tanous served as a trustee of the Browning School, a private school in Manhattan.
 Tanous attended high school at The American School of Paris, France, where his parents resided for a number of years.
 He is fluent in French.

 Patrick N. Theros